switchdoclabs/SDL_Pi_WeatherSense/README.md

 Program monitors the SwitchDoc Labs SDR on Pi for all WeatherSense instruments and records to database

+And publishes to MQTT topic "weathersense/#"

+config.py contains all the support information

 Supports:<BR>

 - WeatherSense WeatherRack2<BR>
 - WeatherSense Indoor T/H Sensor<BR>
 - WeatherSense Lightning Detector<BR>